UK Firm of the Year

 International expansion has been very much on the menu.
 The firm opened a new Singapore office at the start of 2012, which has no doubt increased the praise the firm receives for its "

 ."
 And Olswang has been bulking up in Europe too, with offices in Munich, Paris and Madrid added to the network in the last couple of years.

 Its smart offices in Holborn (all Starbucks and plasma screens) hint at a youthful firm with little City baggage to drag it down.
 Perhaps this is why Magic Circle lawyers used to sniff at Olswang's corporate work, until they realised the young pretender was there to stay.
-Turnover rose by a whopping 17% in 2011/12 to £108.1m but all was not too rosey this year when they announced in early 2013 that six staff were at risk of redundancy.
+Turnover rose by a whopping 17% in 2011/12 to £108.1m, then again by a more modest 3% in 2012/13 to £111.3m, and by 7% in 2013/14, to £117.6m.

-Recent big deals include acting for Microsoft over unauthorised Xbox 360 accessories, advising BBC Worldwide on the sale of its magazine division and advising Marks and Spencer plc on a sponsorship and advertising agreement with The X Factor TV programme.
-Plus the firm was appointed by News International in the wake of the phone hacking scandal, to help draw up a code of conduct.
+Recent big deals include acting for Microsoft over unauthorised Xbox 360 accessories, advising BBC Worldwide on the sale of its magazine division and advising Marks and Spencer plc on a sponsorship and advertising agreement with The X Factor.
+Plus the firm was appointed by News International in the wake of the phone hacking scandal to help draw up a code of conduct.
 Although it now seems to have been shunted off in favour of Linklaters.
-It also acted for Elisabeth Murdoch and others on the £293m sale of the entire issued share capital of Shine to News Corporation
+It also acted for Elisabeth Murdoch and others on the £293m sale of the entire issued share capital of her production company Shine to dad's News Corporation